nobody48sheldor/dotfiles/README.md

 # Dotfiles

-## Software used
+**Wallpapers** are searched by `wal-script` at `~/Desktop/wallpapers/`

-WARNING : some lines of the config - such as double screen stuff - have been commented out.
+**WARNING :** some lines of the config - such as double screen stuff - have been commented out.
 Also some path have not been corrected : my system is not exactly organised the same way as this repo, sorry if some stuff do not have the right path, I will try my best to make it work !
 Furthermore, I am pretty sure I am forgetting some stuff, and also the repo is not finished yet, so maybe come back in a while, when I eventually would have fixe everything !

+## Software used
 ### WM

 [BSPWM](https://github.com/baskerville/bspwm?tab=readme-ov-file)